cjsrxzdyzds/GWU-AI-Brackets-2024/README.md

 The model is trained on historical game data, using team rankings and other features to predict the winner of each match.

-## Functions

-The project provides the following function:

-- `find_match_winner(team_pairs_df, team_a, team_b)`: Finds the winner of a match between two specified teams based on the predicted results.

-## Results

-The trained model achieves an accuracy of around 66% in predicting the winners of matches.

-The predicted results are saved in the `predictions.csv` and `predictions(name).csv` files.

-## Contributing

-Contributions to the project are welcome.
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

 ## Model Architecture

 The model uses the following architecture: